Taliban rockets hit near Kabul presidential palace

-KABUL, Afghanistan — The Taliban fired a pair of rockets Tuesday toward the presidential palace in Kabul as the Afghan president was delivering his holiday message for the Muslim celebrations of Eid al-Adha, police said, prompting a ferocious aerial response with helicopter gunships bombing the house from where the rockets were reportedly launched.
+KABUL, Afghanistan — Rockets were fired Tuesday toward the presidential palace in Kabul as the Afghan president was delivering his holiday message for the Muslim celebrations of Eid al-Adha, police said, prompting a ferocious aerial response, with helicopter gunships bombing the house from where the rockets were reportedly launched.

+Police initially blamed the Taliban, but an Islamic State affiliate later issued a brief statement saying it had fired mortar shells at the presidential palace.
+There was no immediate comment from the Taliban.

-The first rocket landed somewhere near the presidency building while the second hit near a NATO compound and the U.S. Embassy but no one was hurt, said police official Jan Agha.
+The first rocket landed somewhere near the presidency building, while the second hit near a NATO compound and the U.S. Embassy, but no one was hurt, said police official Jan Agha.

 The boom of the rockets was heard in the live broadcast of President Ashraf Ghani’s speech.
-As he also heard the thud, Ghani interrupted his message to say: “If they are thinking the rocket attack will keep Afghans down, they are wrong.”
+Ghani interrupted his message to say: “If they are thinking the rocket attack will keep Afghans down, they are wrong.”

-The Kabul area where the rockets hit is one of the most secure in the Afghan capital, where embassies and government buildings are surrounded by high cement blast walls and coils of razor wire.
-Many streets near the U.S. Embassy are closed off, as well as those near sensitive government and military locations.
+The area where the rockets hit is one of the most secure in the Afghan capital, where embassies and government buildings are surrounded by high cement blast walls and coils of razor wire.
+Many streets near the U.S. Embassy are closed off, as well as those near sensitive government and military installations.

-Kabul police spokesman Hashmat Stanekzia said Afghan police had noticed a suspicious vehicle earlier on Tuesday morning and followed it to a mud-brick house near the sprawling Eid Gah mosque where hundreds had gathered to offer their prayers for the Eid al-Adha holiday.

-Once inside the house, the suspects are believed to have fired the rockets, Stanekzia told The Associated Press.
+Kabul police spokesman Hashmat Stanekzai said Afghan police had noticed a suspicious vehicle earlier Tuesday and followed it to a mud-brick house near the sprawling Eid Gah mosque, where hundreds had gathered to pray during the Eid al-Adha holiday.
+Stanekzai told The Associated Press that the militants are believed to have fired the rockets from the house.

 A helicopter gunship was called in and bombed the location, destroying the house and the vehicle.

 Eyewitnesses at the scene said that after the explosions, sporadic shooting could be heard from the area, though it wasn’t clear who was firing.
-The witnesses spoke on condition of anonymity fearing for their safety.
+The witnesses spoke on condition of anonymity, fearing for their safety.

-Another police official, Mohammed Akram, said four attackers were apparently involved though it was unclear if any survived the helicopter assault on the house.
+Another police official, Mohammed Akram, said four attackers were apparently involved, though it was unclear if any survived the helicopter assault on the house.
 Police were combing the area in the heart of Kabul, where crowded open-air markets intrude on old residential areas of mostly poor, mud-brick homes.

-Shortly afterward, all the attackers were killed, Interior Ministry spokesman Najib Danish said.
-Two members of the Afghan security forces were wounded in the firefight, which also ignited a market nearby, setting it on fire, he said.
+Interior Ministry spokesman Najib Danish later said all the attackers were killed.
+Two members of the Afghan security forces were wounded in the firefight, which also ignited a fire in a nearby market, he said.

-There was no immediate statement from the Taliban, or a claim of responsibility for the attack by any other militant group, but the assault on the major Muslim holiday sent a stark message.
-It was also another blow to Ghani’s efforts to bring the insurgents to the negotiation table and hold peace talks to end the country’s 17-year war.

-On Sunday, Ghani had offered a conditional ceasefire to last during the holiday, saying it would only take effect if the Taliban reciprocated.
+The assault on the major Muslim holiday came amid an unrelenting wave of attacks across the country in recent weeks and dealt another blow to Ghani’s efforts to revive peace talks to end the 17-year war.
+On Sunday, Ghani had offered a conditional cease-fire to last during the holiday, saying it would only take effect if the Taliban reciprocated.

+Both the Taliban and IS are fighting to overthrow the U.S.-backed government and impose a harsh form of Islamic rule.
+But they are fiercely divided on leadership, tactics and ideology, and routinely clash with one another.

-The Taliban have been at war with the U.S.-backed Afghan government for nearly 17 years, and have stepped up attacks in recent months, seizing rural districts and carrying out major assaults against security forces and government compounds on an almost daily basis.
+The Taliban have been at war for nearly 17 years, and have stepped up attacks in recent months, seizing rural districts and carrying out major assaults against security forces and government compounds on an almost daily basis.

-On Monday, Afghan forces rescued nearly 150 people, including women and children, just hours after the Taliban ambushed a convoy of buses and abducted them in northern Kunduz province.
+On Monday, Afghan forces rescued nearly 150 people, including women and children, just hours after the Taliban ambushed a convoy of buses and abducted them in the northern Kunduz province.

 The quick response marked a rare if limited battlefield success for the troops after weeks of unrelenting insurgent attacks.